-As I said before, looking at a list ‘essentials you should have every time’ and actually bringing those items is something not everyone does.
-But some equipment you really need when hiking, while some can just really improve your experience–like how you need an ice scraper in your car in the winter but are super grateful […]
+As I said before, looking at a list of ‘essentials you should have every time’ and actually bringing those items is something not everyone does.
+But some equipment you really need when hiking, while some can just really improve your experience–like how you need an ice scraper in your car in the winter but are super […]

 As mentioned previously, I was torn by two amazing deals on REI’s website.
 I couldn’t decide, so I bought both to test out.
 Having looked at the Gregory Maya first, I felt at times this pack was the polar opposite, in both good and bad ways.
 Pretty much every pro–and con–of one pack was mirrored […]